Syllabus and Lesson Plan

 Malon – Le restaurant Epulor

 The following two presentations were presented to a panel of professors as the final projects for Biological Topics in French at the University of California, Santa Barbara.
-Students collaborated to give 10-minute presentations and write 3-page papers in these two groups.
+There were 6 students in this one-credit pilot workshop course.
+Students collaborated to give 10-minute presentations and write 3-page papers in two groups.
 The assignment description is at this link in French and English.

 Group 1 Presentation – L’éducation et développement des enfants